revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Scripting fundamentals.md

 ---

-11. What is the alternative command available to echo and what does it do?
+11.What is the alternative command available to echo and what does it do?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)